zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The common error codes are as follows:
+The common exceptions are as follows:

 +-------------------------+------------+----------------------------+
 | Exception               | Error Code | Description                |